-You will want to consider the remaining time and mileage on the Suzuki warranty to determine your need for extended protection.
+You should review the remaining time and mileage on the Suzuki warranty to decide if you should buy extended protection.
 Remember, Suzuki's original manufacturers warranty will expire whenever time (months) or mileage (whichever comes first) reach the thresholds described above.

 For complete Suzuki warranty information see www.suzukiauto.com.

 Suzuki is slightly in the shadow of the larger Japanese automakers although the brand didn't have the same head start in the U.S. market.
 In either case, Suzuki reliability ratings seem to be on the rise and you can expect its loyalty to follow the same suit.
 For more information see the US Word Report and News.

 Here's what J.D.
 Power and Associates have to say about Suzuki quality: